About the TEHRF

 With grassroots support from Western Canada’s horse industry, the Fund annually invests more than $100,000 in:

 - equine health research projects

-- a research fellowship program for graduate students
+- research awards for graduate students

-- a summer research program for undergraduate veterinary students.
+- a summer research program for undergraduate veterinary students

 - provided financial support to train nearly four dozen equine specialists in surgery, internal medicine, reproduction, epidemiology and pathology.
 Former EHRF Research Fellows are now part of an extensive network of equine practitioners and researchers across North America.